Morice Abraham

-Morice Michael Abraham (born 13 August 2003) is a Tanzanian professional footballer who plays as a midfielder for Tanzanian Premier League club Simba, and the Tanzania national team.
+Morice Michael Abraham (born 13 August 2003) is a Tanzanian professional footballer who plays as a midfielder for Tanzanian Premier League club Simba and the Tanzania national team.

 Club career

 Abraham is a former youth academy player of Alliance Mwanza.
 In September 2021, he signed a four-year contract with Serbian club Spartak Subotica.
-He made his professional debut for the club on 28 November 2021 in a 3–0 defeat against Red Star Belgrade.Morice Abraham joined Simba S.C. from a Serbian side RFK Novi.
+He made his professional debut for the club on 28 November 2021 in a 3–0 defeat against Red Star Belgrade.

 International career

 Abraham was captain of Tanzanian squad at 2019 Africa U-17 Cup of Nations.